recotoolsbenchmarks/BambooAnalysis/doc/advanced.rst

 accessible through the global namespace, which can be imported as ``gbl`` from :py:mod:`bamboo.root`.
-As an example, the library that contains the dictionaries for the classes used in Delphes_ output trees can be added with
+As an example, the library that contains the dictionaries for the classes used in Delphes_ output trees can be added with the :py:meth:`bamboo.root.loadLibrary` method:

 .. code-block:: python